Correctness & Drift Tests¶

 a database.
 The vendor-execution sweep adds a stronger check: every

-corpus query is executed against a freshly-seeded testcontainer for
+corpus query is executed against a real engine and the row set is

 compared cell-by-cell to the DuckDB golden under